projectbtle/argXtract/README.md

 ## Output
 An individual JSON file is generated per analysed file, and all such output JSONs are placed within the `output` directory.
-The SHA256 hash of the file is used as the name for the output file, and the `hash,filepath` pairs are saved in 'fw_to_output.txt' within the root directory.
+The SHA256 hash of the file is used as the name for the output file.

 ## Notes
-SVCXtract avoids internal loops within the Reset Handler, and external branches to any function that is not present within the trace object.
+SVCXtract avoids internal loops within the Reset Handler.
 Including these elements would not add much information in general, and would significantly increase analysis time.
 If there is a use case for including them, please let us know by raising an issue.